 Do not overwater

 Moles are attracted to wet earth, so if you water your lawn too much, you could be creating a perfect breeding ground for the moles.
-Talk with your Lawn Doctor lawn care professional about how much you should water, and how much is too much when it comes to attracting moles.
+Talk with your Lawn Doctor lawn care service professional about how much you should water, and how much is too much when it comes to attracting moles.

 The castor bean plant is a natural repellent when it comes to moles.
 Lawn Doctor can apply mole repellents to your lawn or you can also create a homemade remedy to protect your lawn, by applying a combination of castor oil and dish detergent, mixed with water, to keep the moles away.